michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - n: a state of conflict between colors
 - n: a loud resonant repeating noise
 ### Family
-clash: clashed, clashes, clashing+;clashing: clashingly
+- clash: clashed, clashes, clashing+
+- clashing: clashingly
 ### Examples
 - As clashes continued in and around Mosul on Monday, Isis also targeted military positions away from the main battlefield.
 - Instead, Democrats see opportunities on issues on which Trump clashed with his party or where Republicans themselves worry that the party’s position is unpopular.